kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 - read *On Bullshit*
 - mention how the revelations in the BoM are very specific (Jesus, America, Joseph son of Joseph, etc.), but then not so specific afterward ([ldsdiscussions](https://www.ldsdiscussions.com/influences))
   - also the 116 pages and how sketchy that is
+- talk about how [D&C 9](https://www.reddit.com/r/mormon/comments/ovw0gr/was_translation_by_inspiration_hidden_right_under/) supports a loose translation
+- talk about how Joseph claims a literal translation during the process, and also later in Times and Seasons
+- Dan Vogel thinks that Joseph taught everyone how he received revelation, which was just thinking and a burning in the bosom.
+Vogel thinks that's how Joseph received the Book of Mormon, as evidenced by D&C 8 with Oliver.
+- The Book of Mormon matches *better* with Joseph's 19th century American context than the archaeology we have of the New World.
+That's what convinces me it's a modern creation.
+Mention Nahom and chiasmus and point to this [interview with Dan Vogel](https://youtu.be/eJV_B2JZZ-4) where he explains why Nahom and chiasmus don't show much.

 ## other translation efforts of Joseph Smith